 IMAGE: 1 of 3

-GUEST: This was brought by my great-grandfather from the Cherokee nation on the Oklahoma border in 1846.
-And a Cherokee Indian warrior made it for him because he really did appreciate all that my great-grandfather, who was a lieutenant in the army at that point.
-After he left Oklahoma border, he went to Monterrey, Mexico, with his regiment, and then he brought it and the letter to San Diego on his horse, which is wonderful.
+GUEST: This was brought by my great-grandfather from the Cherokee Nation on the Oklahoma border in 1846.
+And a Cherokee Indian warrior made it for him, because he really did appreciate all that my great-grandfather, who was a lieutenant in the Army at the point.
+After he left the Oklahoma border, he went to Monterey, Mexico, with his regiment, and then he brought it and the letter to San Diego on his horse, which is wonderful.

-APPRAISER: This bag was made by a woman, a Cherokee woman, for her husband, probably.
+APPRAISER: This bag was made by a Cherokee woman for her husband, probably.
 And it was meant to be worn around the shoulders.